 Supporting this project will enable Joel and his community to make a Community Centre building (so they won’t have to pay rent for the one they presently use – which has become unsuitable also as the owner wants to renovate the building) that will provide a hub for the Women’s Group and the Youth Group to base their projects from and enable the community group to utilise the 2.5 acres of land that has been gifted to this project by a local Korean business owner.
-Together the group have made their own bricks for the building and fired them (over 20,000 bricks!)
+Together the group have made and fired the bricks for the building (over 20,000 bricks!)

 So far we have made some zero-cost initiatives such as smokeless stoves in houses (wood is still the main source of cooking fuel in this village) and are traditionally placed inside the house dwelling which creates respiration-health problems.
 I shared about the smokeless stove model to Joel during one of our chats and off he went into his community and built some of these stoves in people’s homes.
 I then shared with him the method for making briquettes for cooking fuel (a charcoal made from organic waste) as he mentioned that there is by-product from maize, peanut and rice available from commercial farms in their surrounding area – and this was tried out as a trial product that could be made by his community group.
-Equipment is limited but some progress has been made and this project is still in development – in need of infrastructure.
+Equipment is limited but some progress has been made and this project is still in development – in need of infrastructure/equipment.